Back

 Refreshable Braille Displays

-Refreshable braille displays (RBDs) are used to read text-only content on digital exams.
-Alternative text descriptions are embedded in the exams for all graphics.
-RBDs must be properly set up before they can be used by students.
+Students who use refreshable braille displays (RBDs) can access text-based content in the digital exams.
+Alternative test is provided for all graphics.
+RBDs must be properly set up before they can be used.
 For information about installing and setting up RBDs, refer to the product's instructions and manuals.

-Refreshable braille is not recommended for AP Exams that include graphics.
-If you need tactile graphics for a digital AP Exam, you should talk to your AP coordinator and SSD coordinator as soon as possible.
+Refreshable braille is not recommended for AP exams that include graphics.
+If you need braille with tactile graphics for a digital AP exam, you should talk to your AP coordinator and SSD coordinator as soon as possible.